 Nearly all vitamin D researchers agree that the recommended range for healthy “average” vitamin D3 levels is 40 to 60 ng/ml, not 20 ng/ml.

-In the chart below, you can see how much vitamin D is needed to achieve various serum levels (top line).
-For example, if your current level is 20 ng/ml (in the first column), you will likely need a daily dose of 5,000 IUs to raise it to 40, and 10,000 IUs to bring your levels to 60 ng/ml.
+In the chart below, you can see what increase in vitamin D intake is needed to achieve various serum levels (top line).
+For example, if your current level is 20 ng/ml (in the first column), you will likely need 5,000 IUs in addition to your current intake to raise it to 40, and 10,000 IUs to bring your levels to 60 ng/ml.

 Depending on your current test values, you may need a substantial dose of vitamin D – 10,000 IUs or more per day – to bring your numbers up into the optimal range.